 One mini-shot™ of Upgraded PQQ contains only 10mg.
 There is no chance I’ll be taking 8,800 mini-shots™ in one day :) I could try, but I don’t think my bank balance (a.k.a wife) would like it!

 So as examine.com suggest there might be a risk of toxicity from chronic use, even at a low dose.
 Also taking into account it depletes your glutathione stores long-term, I might not be doing a daily dose just yet.

-It also means that taking an additional glutathione supplement like Glutathione force or some whey protein is a good idea when you take a PQQ supplement.
+It also means that taking an additional glutathione supplement like Bulletproof Glutathione Force or some whey protein is a good idea when you take a PQQ supplement.

 My Unfair Advantage Review

 If you have been looking for some Unfair Advantage reviews to help you make up your mind I hope you’ll find mine helpful.

 First up, I love the packaging.
 There was a complete rebrand unveiling of the marketing for Bulletproof Nutrition at the Pasadena conference.
 I liked the original lotus Buddah man logo on the coffee and wasn’t sure in the beginning with the change to the armoured dove (my wife thought it was a pigeon!), but as with most things related to change, you give it time and see what you think later.
 Well, the colours do jump out with the box, but for me that’s not the best part.
 The way it opens is so cool!